mgolshenas/Thesis/README_final.md

 - subset_pixels_gdf: GeoDataFrame of the sampled pixel coordinates.

-## 9. Pixel-Based Regression Matrix Builder
+## 9. Geodataframe All Points Regression Matrix Builder

 **Purpose**
 Provides a function to extract pixel center coordinates from a raster (ignoring NoData values) and use them